Vestre Picnic Table Stokke Learning Tower Svane Stool T.H. Marthinsen Gourmet Cutlery

 Currently, I'm studying for my master's degree in Industrial Design at the Oslo School of Architecture and Design.

-Picnic table stadning by itself on the grass
+Picnic table standing by itself on the grass

 Close up of a wheelchair user's access under the table